Davsan88/guidesAndNotes/python.md

 >Dictionaries are a versatile way to store and manage data in Python, allowing for efficient lookups, insertion, and removal of data entries.

+# Dictionaries: Using Dictionaries

+Dictionaries in Python provide a flexible way to access, modify, and remove key-value pairs.